2021 Houston Astros season: American League Division Series (ALDS) vs. Chicago White Sox

 The Astros started Game 1 starter Lance McCullers Jr., while the White Sox started Carlos Rodón.
 The game was postponed on October 11 and was moved to October 12th.
 The White Sox again got the scoring started with a solo homer from rookie Gavin Sheets.
 Center fielder Jake Meyers sustained an injury to his left shoulder while attempting to catch Sheets' home run ball on the fly.
 He exited the game and was replaced by Chas McCormick.
 The Astros took the lead in the 3rd on an RBI double from Carlos Correa.
 The Astros scored three more runs in the fourth on an RBI single from Martín Maldonado and an RBI double from Alex Bregman.
-Another run scored for Houston as Michael Brantley drove in McCormick, and they tacked on another run on an RBI single from Brantley that scored José Altuve.
+Another run scored for Houston as Michael Brantley drove in McCormick, and they tacked on another run on an RBI single from Brantley that scored Jose Altuve.
 Altuve broke the game open with a three-run homer off White Sox closer Liam Hendriks.
 Astros closer Ryan Pressly would allow a single to Eloy Jiménez but shut the door afterwards to send Houston to their fifth straight ALCS.